SpartanJ/ecode/README.md

 For more information [read the lsp client documentation](docs/lsp.md).

+#### Debugger

+Debugger support is provided by the implementation the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol). ecode is able to debug any language implementing this protocol, although the protocol is generic sometimes requires to support some of the languages some specific adaptation is needed, so initially the support is limited to the languages mentoined in the support list.

+For more information on how to use the debugger [read the debugger documentation](docs/debugger.md).

 #### Git integration

 *ecode* provides some basic Git integration (more features will come in the future).
 Its main purpose